Posted in: Comics, Vintage Paper | Tagged: massachusetts gazette, samuel hall, the issue

 Therefore, let the States instantly decide, whether they will give power to Congress, or let an emperor take power — One of the two will soon happen.

 Hall's fears were well-founded.
-In 1798, the Federalists would push through the Alien and Sedition Acts, which gave the government broad powers to kick people out of the country, made criticizing the govt illegal, and fine and imprison newspaper publishers under a broad range of pretexts.
+In 1798, the Federalists pushed through the Alien and Sedition Acts, which gave the government broad powers to kick people out of the country, made criticizing the government illegal, and fined and imprisoned newspaper publishers under a broad range of pretexts.
 Fortunately, that was the beginning of the end of the Federalists, whose brief history is far murkier than is well understood.
 The Anti-Rent Wars, for example, are an essential and little-remembered chapter of American history.
 And after that astonishing saga concluded, New York State's economy — and its printing and publishing ecosystem — exploded.

 Then came the Beadle family, Benjamin Day, Park Benjamin, and the foundational New York publishers who shaped the course of both news and fiction in America.
 Samuel Hall's warning that Democracy Dies in Darkness, among the voices of many other newspaper editors of his day, had helped to ensure the future of a free press.